Brian3647/sqoole/README.md

 ## **Project Status**

-API IS FINISHED !!!!!
-FINALLY !!!!
-The front-end is ready to be built
+The API is mostly finished (even though email verification should be worked on asap), so the main focus now is the front-end.

 <!-- Links -->